rocky-linux/documentation/docs/guides/containers/podman-nextcloud.md

 * Familiarity with the command line, bash scripts, and editing Linux configuration files.
 * SSH access if working on a remote machine.
-* A command-line based text editor if your choice.
+* A command-line based text editor of your choice.
 We'll be using `vi` for this guide.
 * An internet-connected Rocky Linux machine (again, a Raspberry Pi will work nicely).
 * Many of these commands must be run as root, so you'll need a root or sudo-capable user on the machine.
 * Familiarity with web servers and MariaDB would definitely help.